Larimar Wind Farm Project, Dominican Republic

 Benefits: Climate & Environment

 The project’s emission factor is assessed to be 0.7173 tCO2e per megawatt of power produced.
-Put another way, without the existence of the Larimar Project greenhouse emissions of 0.7173 tCO2e would be produced for every MW of power generated by the county’s fossil fuel power production facilities.
+Put another way, without the existence of the Larimar Project greenhouse emissions of 0.7173 tCO2e would be produced for every MW of power generated by the country’s fossil fuel power production facilities.
 Since the start of its operations in August 2016 the project’s annual emissions savings are estimated to be 177 thousand tonnes CO2e per year.

 - Reduces the electricity grid’s reliance on fossil fuel based power generation.